-Fashion Illustration and the fashion industry have evolved so much that I wonder if there is any more room for them to continue evolving.
+Fashion Illustration and the fashion industry have evolved so much, it’s hard to think that there is room for growth.
+What is Fashion Illustrations?
 Well, I believe although there is nothing new underneath the sun, nothing is impossible.

 I’ve researched and put several thoughts into the significance of fashion illustration as it relates to the art and the fashion industry.

 In this article, I will discuss the following:

 – The Battle Between Fashion Photography vs Fashion Illustration